There are growing concerns among U.S. homebuyers about the overall health of the housing market – and for good reason.

 Is the housing market in a bubble heading toward a crashing pop?
 Or are we looking at a more modest correction?
 Here’s everything you need to know.

 It’s important to remember the last two years broke nearly all records.
 We saw record-low mortgage rates while buyer demand grew to new highs as people discovered their current homes didn’t fit their new pandemic-created lifestyles.

 Additionally, a wave of millennials reached peak homebuying years.
 This influx of buyer demand bumped into a lack of available homes to purchase thanks to nearly a decade of underbuilding and sellers who held off on listing their homes due to the health crisis.

-This record-high demand and record-low supply obviously isn’t sustainable for the long term.
-Current data shows signs of a return to the market pace seen in the years leading up to the pandemic – not a crash or a correction.
+This record-high demand and record-low supply obviously aren’t sustainable for the long term.
+Current data show signs of a return to the market pace seen in the years leading up to the pandemic – not a crash or a correction.